Combine the two equations for momentum.

 A good simple application.
 Electrons have very little mass and therefore occupy a lot of volume.
 Protons are much more massive and occupy very little volume.

 Absolute zero does not imply absolute rest.
 Zero point energy.

 Casimir Effect — Hendrik Brugt Gerhard Casimir

-Tunneling is the only process by fusion could take place within the sun.
-The temperature is not sufficient for the hydrogen ions within the plasma that makes up the core of the sun to overcome the electrostatic repulsion between them.
-Instead, due to inherent uncertainty there is a certain probability that some of these ions will tunnel trough the Coulomb barrier.
+- Tunneling is the only process by fusion could take place within the Sun.
+The temperature is not sufficient for the hydrogen ions within the plasma that makes up the core of the Sun to overcome the electrostatic repulsion between them.
+Instead, due to inherent uncertainty there is a certain probability that some of these ions will tunnel through the Coulomb barrier.
 Once this reaction takes place, there is sufficient energy available for other reactions to take place such that the original hydrogens can fuse and decay until they become a nucleus of helium.

-More scalawags have hidden in the mires of quantum mechanics than legitimate science.
+I was saying off the air: I hate quantum mechanics.
+More scalawags have hidden in the mires of quantum mechanics and legitimate science.